brady691213/ApiGen/src/CodeGeneration/README.md

 ## Tasks - Now

+- TASKT: All codedom expression building done by my builders for testing
+- TASKT: Unit tests for all codedom expression/statement builders
 - TASKT: Replace hardcoding with parameters
-- TASKT: Do Endpoint
-- TASKT: Do MyResponse class
-- TASKT: User `Write` for all file ops and check names.
 - TASKT: Establish shared namespace for FE generator.
 Don't want to default to class name because many classes.
+- BuildMainMethod, BuildProgramClass into a builder class.

+- Use list of ep/dto/entity etc.
+- TASKT: Introduce data service into api generation = no mapping/validation
+- TASKT: Check behaviour for exceptions with files etc.
 - TASKT: Evaluate all log output for generating Hello.
-- TASKT: Check behaviour for exceptions with files etc.
-- TASKT: Check behavior for generic console app.
-  - Without hello in Main
-- TASKT: Hands test FE app.
-- BuildMainMethod, BuildProgramClass into a builder class.

 - TASKT: Decide whether to make `System` a required or a default import for generating code.
 - TASKT: Do I attempt dir and file creation for dry runs?
 - TASKT: Group expression builders by type, e.g. properties, local variables etc.